 8 Facts About Restaurant Managers

-Customers might think that managers only work to resolve problems found at a restaurant but this isn’t the case.
-Much of a restaurant managers job is to perform administration/business based tasks like setting and creating executive budgets with senior management.
+Customers might think that managers only work to resolve problems found on the restaurant floor, but this isn’t the case.
+A lot of a restaurant managers job is performing administrative/business-based tasks like setting and creating budgets and scheduling employees.

-These professionals are also responsible for all aspects relating to hiring including interviewing and training.
-Depending on the restaurant they work in they might even help to plan menus.
+Additionally, these professionals are take care of all aspects related to hiring including interviewing and training new employees.
+Depending on the restaurant they work at managers might even help to plan menus.
 Restaurant managers also spend time with customers making sure that their experience is a great one.
-They meet and greet with customers to organizes table reservation and provide recommendations.
-Other responsibilities might include:
+They meet and greet with customers, organize table reservations and provide menu recommendations.
+Finally, other responsibilities for this job might include:

 - Producing and managing staff schedules

-- Checking inventory levels, ordering supplies and preparing cash drawers and petty cash.
+- Checking inventory levels, ordering supplies and preparing cash orders

-To become a restaurant manager you do not have a degree.
-Many establishments allow a worker to work their way up by hiring them in lower level position such as a server or cook.
+Many establishments allow their workers to work their way up by hiring them in lower level position such as a servers or cooks.
 Generally, these positions only require workers to have a high school diploma making it accessible for many.
-In contrast, some restaurants require individuals to have a two or four year degree in programs such as business administration/management, culinary arts, accounting or hospitality if they wish to be a restaurant manager at a corporate chain.
+However, some restaurants do require individuals to have a two to four year college/university degree in programs such as business administration/management, culinary arts, accounting or hospitality if they wish to be a restaurant manager at a corporate chain.

 7. A restaurant manager at the core are team leaders

-- People Management- This skill is important because managers oversee a lot people.
-They need to be aware what areas of the restaurant need more people, who is working what day and the administration behind it.
+• People Management- This skill is important because managers oversee a lot people.
+They need to be aware of what areas of the restaurant need more people on staff, who is working what day and who is best suited for a task.